intentrai/IntentR/ori-specifications/173294-enabler.md

 ## Technical Overview
 ### Purpose
-Initialize and configure a modern React application with TypeScript, build tooling (Vite), and essential dependencies to serve as the foundation for the Balut web UI.
+Initialize and configure a modern React application with TypeScript, build tooling (Vite), and essential dependencies to serve as the foundation for the UbeCode web UI.

 ## Functional Requirements